bonomoon/bonomoon/README.md

 - ⚡ Fun fact: ...
 -->

  Hi, there👋.
 Welcome to my Github.
-My name is Bong-oh, Moon from South Korea.
-I am studying undergraduate of Software Engineering at Jeonbuk National University in South Korea.
+My name is Bong-oh, Moon from Republic of Korea.
+I am studying undergraduate of Software Engineering at Jeonbuk National University, Republic of Korea.
 I like to study overall software technology, framework and computer science.
-I love PS(Problem Solving)!

- I understand the software development process well and like to focus on separating the interests of the design/development process and implementing the service from the user's perspective when I'm working on a project.

  I was able to broaden my horizons and get various motifs by experiencing technologies and implementing services in many projects.
 I have been dealing with Mobile/Web Front-end (ex.
 React Native, React, Vue) and Back-end(ex.
 Spring) a lot these days, and I want to get a chance to learn and grow myself more through this opportunity.